DBCG/aphl-vsm/vsp/docs/tx-ecosystem-comparison.md

 * A _supported_ code system is any code system that the server supports correctly for calls to `$expand`, `$validate-code`, and `$lookup`

-> TX: I assume that for $validate-code, this means both the ValueSet and CodeSystem operations?
+> TX Comment: I assume that for $validate-code, this means both the ValueSet and CodeSystem operations?

 > CRMI: Add and consistently make use of the term _supported_ for CodeSystem resources ([FHIR-52755](https://jira.hl7.org/browse/FHIR-52755))